pivotal/docs-tap/scst-store/amr/configuration.hbs.md

     kubectl -n metadata-store get secrets/amr-persister-ingress-cert -o jsonpath='{.data."crt.ca"}' | base64 -d
     ```

-* `amr.observer.eventhander.endpoint`
+* `amr.observer.eventhandler.endpoint`
 	* Default: ""
   * The URL of the CloudEvent handler endpoint.
-  * On the view or full profile cluster, obtain the AMR CloudEvent Handler ingress address.
+  * On the view or full TAP profile cluster, obtain the AMR CloudEvent Handler ingress address.
 The following command can be used to obtain the FQDN of the AMR CloudEvent Handler:
     ```bash
     kubectl -n metadata-store get httpproxies.projectcontour.io amr-persister-ingress -o jsonpath='{.spec.virtualhost.fqdn}'
     ```